 Your training for a qualification or statement of attainment for electrical licence eligibility must include practical assessments of competencies.
 This assessment will use:

 The RTO must have relevant electro technology resources for you to be deemed competent and provide you with a qualification or statement of attainment.

-- students of electrical work being supervised by teaching staff at an approved university, college or school.
+- a student of electrical work being supervised by teaching staff at an approved university, college or school.

-Apply for your electrical work licence once you have acquired relevant experience.
+- Apply for your electrical work licence once you've acquired relevant experience.